the-tOOMwn/constitution.toomwn.xyz/votes/Speaker Vote.md

 ---
 layout: vote
 title: Speaker Vote
-status: Denied
+status: In progress
 ---

 Speakerification

-Cancelled?
-What in the sus?
-Is this democracy?
+Temporarily canceled due to the vote being done incorrectly in accordance to the constitution.
+A new vote is under way.